flatiron-labs/learn-generate/README.md

 ## Reposit

 Logan made an awesome gem that creates a remote git repository from the command line.
 It's called [Reposit](https://github.com/loganhasson/reposit).
 After installing that and following the setup steps, run `reposit <lab name> -o learn-co-curriculum`.

+## Contributing

+1. Clone
+2. Checkout a new feature branch
+3. Be sure to run the tests
+4. Open PR